Winter Haven Public Library: Current library

-In 2004, the current library opened, and was titled the 'Kathryn L. Smith Memorial Library'.
+The current library opened in 2004, and was titled the 'Kathryn L. Smith Memorial Library'.
 Mrs. Smith had been Head Librarian from 1973 to 2004, and was responsible for many programs, including Friends of the Library, and had helped raise funds for the current building.
 In 2014, a new space was created in the Information Commons, called the S.E.E.D.
 (Science, Education, Exploration, Design) Lab.
 This space offers more flexible hands-on access to research and project space, including a 3-D printer and a Cameo electronic cutter that allows users to create designs for fabrics, vinyl, etching glass, and scrapbooking.

+In 2020, the children’s department was renovated to include a sensory room.
+The sensory room, which was designed considering the needs of children on the spectrum, allows children to engage in a variety of sensory experiences.
+Interactive elements within the room include a bubble tube, an infinity wall, tactile wall panels, LED lights, fiber optic glow strands, a vibro acoustic bench, a sound interactive panel, fidget toys, and a video screen that displays calming scenes.
+Caregivers can customize the experience depending on the sensory needs of the child, transforming the room into either a calming space for those experiencing sensory overload or a more active play area for those in need of sensory stimulation.
+The room is available by appointment during library business hours.

+The Winter Haven Public Library began construction for a Sensory Garden and Discovery Space in 2023.
+The garden is designed for the “well-being, learning, and coping needs of children and adults with autism, sensory impairments, Alzheimer’s, and dementia”.
+Once completed, the garden will offer an immersive sensory experience for patrons and serve as a programming space for the library.
+The project is funded by donations from the nonprofit Friends of the Library organization and Rockin’ on the Chain, a group that fundraises for projects benefiting people with autism and special needs.
+The Sensory Garden and Discovery Space is expected to open in 2024.